-If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we estimate that our additional net proceeds will be approximately \$28.0 million.
-We will use up to \$15 million of the proceeds from the sale of the additional shares of Class A Common Stock to purchase up to 1,000,000 LLC Units (based on an assumed initial public offering price of \$15.00 per share of our Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus) from affiliates of Mr. Geisler, our Chief Executive Officer, at a purchase price per LLC Unit equal to the initial public offering price of Class A Common Stock.
-We will use the additional net proceeds to us to purchase additional LLC Units from Xponential Holdings LLC to maintain the one-to-one ratio between the number of shares of Class A common stock issued by us and the number of LLC Units owned by us.
+If the underwriters exercise their option to purchase additional shares of Class A common stock in full, we estimate that our additional net proceeds will be approximately \$16.8 million.
+We will use \$9.0 million of the proceeds from the sale of the additional shares of Class A Common Stock to purchase 750,000 LLC Units from affiliates of Mr. Geisler, our Chief Executive Officer, at a purchase price per LLC Unit equal to the initial public offering price of Class A Common Stock.
+We will use the remaining additional net proceeds to purchase additional LLC Units from Xponential Holdings LLC to maintain the one-to-one ratio between the number of shares of Class A common stock issued by us and the number of LLC Units owned by us.
 We intend to cause Xponential Holdings LLC to use such additional proceeds it receives for general corporate purposes.